Business Administration and Accounting (BAAC) Department Overview

 Addison Muller ’16

-The Department of Business and Accounting offers three majors (Business Administration, CPA Accounting, General Accounting) and three minors (Business, Finance, Accounting).
+The Department of Business Administration and Accounting offers three majors (Business Administration, CPA Accounting, General Accounting) and three minors (Business, Finance, Accounting).
+The two-track major in Business Administration allows students flexibility to study the areas of business most in line with their interests and career goals.
 Considering one of these?
 See what it takes.

 Accounting, Business Administration and Finance Courses